Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 3. Now we can generate the documentation:

-We can do this via running Godot's doctool i.e. `godot --doctool <path )`, which will dump the engine API reference to the given `<path )` in XML format.
+We can do this via running Pandemonium's doctool i.e. `pandemonium --doctool <path )`, which will dump the engine API reference to the given `<path )` in XML format.

 In our case we'll point it to the root of the cloned repository.
 You can point it